pam-exchange/SymantecPAM-SPIX/README.md

 	apiPassword= "xxxxxxxxxxx";

 	tcf= ("keystorefile","configfile","mongodb","postgresql","pamuser");
+	limit= 100000;
 	delimiter= ";"
 }
 ```

 **SPIX-Config** will generate a properties file in `C:\Temp`.
+The filename is will include the hostname and username.
+These information is used when Powershell encrypts the passwords in the properties file.<br/>
-The passwords are encrypted using Powershell mechanism for encryption of passwords.
-Note that the encryption key used is fixed to a specific computer and user running the **SPIX-Config** script and will only work on the specific computer and for the specific user.
-A properties file for the specific computer and user must exist when using **SPIX**.
+**Note** that the encryption key used for protecting the passwords in the properties file is bound to a specific computer and the specific user running **SPIX-Config**.
+The properties file will only work on the same system and for the same user who generated the properties file.
+I.e. the properties file cannot be transfered to a different server or be used by a different user.

-By default **SPIX** will look for the properties file in the current directory.
+**SPIX** will look for the properties file in the current directory.
 The location of a properties file can be changed with a command line parameter.

 # Running SPIX